• HOME

 I was surprised they had built these trails out of concrete, but it turns out the council bought a machine built for the purpose from the USA – concrete in one end and out the other a 3 metre wide cycleway – all without boxing.
 Very impressive.

-Filed Under: Latest News, Waikato and Bay of Plenty Tagged With: cycling
+Posted in Latest News, Waikato and Bay of Plenty

 Your email address will not be published.
 Required fields are marked *